Helping Your Recovery

 We normally advise one to two weeks off work as a guideline, taking into account the physical requirements and activity levels of your job.
-However, in instances following breast enlargement surgery, some women have been able to return to work in as little as two to three days.
+However, in instances following breast surgery, some women have been able to return to work in as little as two to three days.

-The length of your recovery period tends to be faster if you are in good health before your operation.
+The length of your recovery period tends to be faster if you are in great health before your operation.
 Your surgeon will advise on a recovery plan, providing advice on when it is best for you to return to work and what level of activity is appropriate.

 Immediately after breast surgery you are bound to feel tired and your breasts might be a little swollen and uncomfortable.